nayanatara07/BookStore/README.md

 Thank you for visiting our bookstore!
 Here, you'll find a diverse collection of literary treasures to explore and enjoy.
 Below is a list of the books currently available in our inventory:

+Files used for this repository are:
+BookkStore.dtd
+BookStore.xml
+BookStore.xsd
+BookStore.xsl

 ## Harry Potter and the Philosopher's Stone
 - **Author:** J.K.
 Rowling
 - **Genre:** Fantasy